SkylineIsBack/QSPC/README.md

 **Note**
 1) Quality of code might be low but it would get better as i learn more.
-2) Tested on Redmi Note 8.
+2) Tested on Redmi Note 10 Pro Max.
-3) Only works on Android 11.
+3) Only works on Android 13.